Problem Solving Part 2: Safety in Numbers

 We know Laser efficacy is directly related to the strength of the Laser.
 Applying weak ineffective doses because you incorrectly deducted that your chronic lesion patient can’t tolerate the fluence and irradiance you selected could result in poor end results.

 • If initially blowing on the skin of these uncooperative patients when the pet is conscious, then triggers an abnormal response: sedate the pet and warn the owner the issue can be worse for 36hrs before improvement is seen.
-Otherwise, if you start with the Laser beam first and get the allodynia-then the pet and the owner associate the Laser with an adverse response and neither will return to your clinic.
+Otherwise, if you first start with the Laser beam and trigger the allodynia-then the pet and the owner associate the Laser with the adverse response and neither will return to your clinic.

 • If you are using on-contact and having issues-just use the head first without turning the machine on.
 If your patient doesn’t tolerate just the application of the head, the issue is not with the Laser but with the therapist or the patient.